 Students who are accepted for participation in the British Studies Program may apply for financial aid if they meet federal requirements for a Guaranteed Student Loan.

 Southern Miss students requiring financial aid should contact the British Studies Program Office before requesting a summer study-abroad financial aid application from the university's Financial Aid Office.

 Summer Pell Grants, faculty/staff dependent scholarships, faculty/staff tuition waivers, and graduate assistantships are also accepted.
 Students are advised to begin the financial aid process well in advance of these deadlines.

 Non-Southern Miss students should apply for financial aid through the school in which they are currently enrolled and seeking a degree.
 Financial aid agreements between Southern Miss and other schools are available, if requested.
-If more information is needed, contact the Southern Miss International Programs Office at (601) 266-4344or fax (601) 266-5699.
+If more information is needed, contact the Southern Miss Office of Study Abroad at (601) 266-4344.